Pixis-py/JavaGameOfLife/README.md

 ```

 ## 🏗 Design Patterns Used

 - **Observer / Observable**: Manages event-driven updates between components.
-- **Visitor**: Allows new operations to be added to existing structures without modifying them.
+- **Visitor**: Allows new operations (game modes) to be added to existing structures without modifying them.
+- **Singleton**: Ensures that each cell is instantiated only once and is shared throughout the game

 ---